 Some dashes of Cholula (or any Mexican style hot sauce of your choice)

-Top with Mexican Blend cheese
+Top with Mexican Blend cheese or vegan cheese

 Preheat your oven to 400 degrees F.